 Why do some dried fruits contain sweeteners?

 As a general guide, the majority of dried fruits should not contain added sugars, however, some fruits, particularly berries, in their natural state are quite tart and unpalatable.
-For this reason, they do require sweetening with some brands choosing to use cane sugar, whereas we prefer to sweeten our organic dried cranberries, organic dried cherries and organic dried blueberries with organic apple juice concentrate.
+For this reason, they do require sweetening with some brands choosing to use cane sugar, whereas we prefer to sweeten our organic dried cranberries and organic dried strawberries with organic apple juice concentrate.
 This is a much healthier and natural choice compared to refined sugars, plus it gives the berries a balanced and delicious flavour!